 More Able, Gifted and Talented

-Wyvil was awarded the NACE CHallenge award in June 2014.
+Wyvil was reaccredited the NACE Challenge award in December 2020.
 Click here to read the report.

-At Wyvil School our More Able, Gifted and Talented (MAGT) Leader is Miss Freya Cioffi.
-Parents and carers are welcome to speak to Miss Cioffi about how we identify and provide for pupils on the MAGT register at Wyvil.
+At Wyvil School our More Able, Gifted and Talented (MAGT), parents and carers are welcome to speak to MAGT Lead about how we identify and provide for pupils on the MAGT register at Wyvil.

 Parents are also of course very welcome to speak to their child’s class teacher and any senior members of staff about their child’s abilities and progress.

 The following organisations can support parents of pupils who are More Able, Gifted and Talented:

 Although there is no set definition of the terms ‘Gifted’ and ‘Talented’, these are terms used in schools to describe children who have developed one or more ability significantly beyond what is expected for their age ( or have the potential to do so).

 'More Able / Gifted' refers to a child who has abilities in one or more academic subjects, such as English or maths.
 However, we recognise that some more able children can struggle in particular ways (for example learning to read).